Tax transparency law

 - Provisions that seek the identification of final beneficiaries of local and foreign entities with a relevant nexus with the country.

 - Tax rules aimed to discourage the use of entities resident, domiciled, or located in low or no-tax jurisdictions (LNTJs):

 - Income derived from the transfer of shares or participations in entities from LNTJs whose assets located in Uruguay exceed 50% of their total investments is deemed to be Uruguayan sourced (thus taxable) for CIT purposes.
 Similar provisions apply to resident individuals and to non-resident taxpayers.

 - Discouraging the use of intermediary entities that reside in LNTJs; when a resident individual participates in their capital, passive income and/or capital gains received by these entities will be assigned as deemed dividend, thus taxed in the hands of the individual beneficiaries.

-- In line with this through the 2015 Tax Accountability Law, rates are increased from 12% to 25% for Uruguayan-sourced income obtained by entities resident in LNTJs.
+- Rates are increased from 12% to 25% for Uruguayan-sourced income obtained by entities resident in LNTJs.

 Bank secrecy and identification of title holders

 The inclusion of the request of information by a treaty partner is approved as one of the hypotheses under which banking secrecy can be lifted.

 The identification of holders of bearer and nominative titles representing the capital of entities domiciled or doing business in Uruguay is mandatory.
 In this regard, Laws Nbr.
 18,930 and 19,484 include the compliance of certain obligations for identification purposes.
 This obligation relies on the holders, who must identify themselves with the Central Bank of Uruguay, providing not only their identity but also the percentage of their participations in the entity.